area9innovation/flow9/tools/dsl/readme.md

 The system is architectured around some core aspects of programming languages:

 - Syntax and parsing.
 Results of parsing is an AST represented as the `DslAst` type in flow.
-- Rewriting and lowering.
+- Rewriting/lowering.
 Term-rewriting rules to transform ASTs to other ASTs, both for desugaring, lowering and optimizations through e-graphs.
 - Runtime.
 Language extensions can provide runtime functions to help implement the language features.